The Diocese of Youngstown Finance Council

 Canon law 492 mandates that all Catholic dioceses establish a Diocesan Finance Council (DFC) over which the diocesan bishop or his delegate presides.
 Canon law further requires that the bishop appoint at least three members of the Christian faithful to the DFC for five-year terms who are experts in finance and civil law.

 The Diocese of Youngstown DFC holds meetings four times per year.
-These meetings are attended by the Bishop, two Vicar Generals, CFO, Chairman, appointed religious DFC members, and lay DFC members of outstanding integrity appointed by the Bishop who are experts in finance and civil law.
+These meetings are attended by the Bishop, the Vicar General, CFO, Chairman, appointed religious DFC members, and lay DFC members of outstanding integrity appointed by the Bishop who are experts in finance and civil law.
 Members are appointed to five-year terms and serve no more than two consecutive terms.

 The DFC is responsible for the preparation of the diocesan budget as to income and expenses for the year and examines an account of revenues and expenses at the end of the year.
 The Bishop or his delegate presents a Statement of Income & Expenses and balance sheet to the DFC for all entities under his jurisdiction after the close of each year.